9 tips for team building with remote teams

 9. Organize remote team building games

-Here are some tried and tested ideas for remote team building activities.
+Here are some tried and tested ideas for virtual team building activities.

 Getting to know you